 Ricky Beck came on board as pastor-teacher in March of 2012.
 Ricky and his wife Laurie are natives of Florida.
 Ricky is a graduate of South Eastern Bible College in North Carolina.
 He is also an alumni of the Master’s Seminary in Sun Valley, California.
 The Becks have three daughters, Bailee, Annika and Julia.
 The

 Becks were called by the Lord to a church planting venture with Harvest Ministries of Elgin, Illinois.
 Ricky and Laurie are invested in the founding of Harvest Chapel of Buffalo.
 The Becks left Faith Bible Chapel with our blessing in February of 2015.

 David Golden accepted the call as an Elder in March of 2015.
 Dave and Julie had moved to the Randolph area initially because they were close friends of Ricky and Laurie and because of our Lord’s providential calling.
 Dave, who is a native of Connecticut, met Ricky while they were both attending the Master’s Seminary.
 Julie’s Dad is a pastor and their family has been involved in church planting for many years.
-The Golden’s have four daughters, Alaetheia, Hannah, Michaela and Moriah.
-Their latest addition is a boy named Isaiah who was born in December of 2016.
+The Golden’s have six children Alaetheia, Hannah, Michaela, Moriah, Isaiah, and Slelah.
 Dave resigned his position as pastor-teacher in May 2020.